pro0o/raft-in-motion/README.md

 cd frontend/
 npm install
 npm run dev

-# For prod, make sure to create a `.env.prod` file in the root dir.
-NEXT_PUBLIC_WS_ENDPOINT=wss://localhost:8080/ws?simulate=6
-npm run build
 ```

 ## Resources

-Here are some resources I referenced and learned from while building this project — in no particular order:
+Here are some resources I took reference and learned from while building this project — in no particular order:

 - [A Student’s Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/) [more of a guide to understand the paper.]

 - [The Secret Lives of Data — Raft Visualization](https://thesecretlivesofdata.com/raft/)  [visualization of raft.]

-- [6.824 Distributed Systems Course (YouTube)](https://www.youtube.com/@6.824) [goated distributed sys playlist to get started to and some labs on Go as well.]
+- [6.824 Distributed Systems Course [YouTube]](https://www.youtube.com/@6.824) [goated distributed sys playlist to get started to and some labs on Go as well.]

-- [Raft Implementation in Go - Phil Eaton](https://notes.eatonphil.com/2023-05-25-raft.html) [raft implementaion in go.]
+- [Raft Implementation in Go - Phil Eaton](https://notes.eatonphil.com/2023-05-25-raft.html) [not purely paper based but nice read.]

-- [Raft Implementation in Go - Eli Bendersky](https://eli.thegreenplace.net/2020/implementing-raft-part-0-introduction/) [well documentated implemenation of raft]
+- [Raft Implementation in Go - Eli Bendersky](https://eli.thegreenplace.net/2020/implementing-raft-part-0-introduction/) [well documentated; easy to follow.]

-- [HashiCorp's Raft Go Package](https://pkg.go.dev/github.com/hashicorp/raft)  [official go raft pkg]
+- [HashiCorp's Raft Go Package](https://pkg.go.dev/github.com/hashicorp/raft)  [official go raft pkg.]

 ## License

-This project is licensed under the CC BY-NC-ND 4.0 License.
+This project is licensed under the MIT-License.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing